 “I had to convince my mum to trust me and that I could do this.
 I’m glad she gave me the chance to go for it.”

-Juliano has made enough playing professional eSports to save up to buy her own house, which she now plans to do while renting.
+Juliano has made enough playing professional eSports to save up to buy her own house.
 She has also just bought her dream car – a Porsche Panamera.